terminusdb/terminuscms-docs/how-to/use-collaboration-features/with-javascript-client/time-travel.md

 # Time Travel through your database history

-*How-to Time Travel To navigate to a specific commit*
+*How-to time travel to a specific commit*

-Assuming you have [connected with the JavaScript Client](../../use-the-clients/javascript-client/connect-to-javascript-client.md), created different [branches](./branch-projects.md)
+Assuming you have [connected with the JavaScript Client](../../use-the-clients/javascript-client/connect-to-javascript-client.md), created a database, and made a few commits, you can time travel to inspect them to see what they looked like.

 ## Get the branch commits list

-You can use the WOQL library method to get you branch commit using pagination In the example below, you are get the last 10 commits starting from the branch head
+You can use the JS WOQL Client Library method to get a list of branch commits.
+This example uses paginationto get the last 10 commits starting from the branch head -

 ```js
 const getCommits= async () => {